donitry/synwork/README.md

 this is lisp web pro

 # how to install
-1,install lisp/sbcl/restas/nodejs;;;;2,install all over model of synwork
+1,install lisp/sbcl/restas/nodejs;;;;2,install all over models of synwork